Frequently asked questions

 - Who will pay for battery recycling?

 If batteries are discarded with household waste, the cost of collection and disposal is borne by local authorities.
 Landfill is an increasingly expensive method of disposal, as landfill sites become full and landfill taxes increase.
 Recycling will shift the cost of disposal to battery producers.
 Producers have an obligation to collect and treat batteries in proportion to the amount they sell each year.
-The legislation has set a target of 45% by the end of 2016.
+The legislation has set increasing targets until 2021, when 50% of batteries must be recycled.

 - What does this Directive mean for local authorities?

-The Directive applies to battery producers and retailers.
-There is no legal obligation for local authorities under the terms of the Directive, but most are likely to collect waste batteries at their recycling centres once national battery recycling begins.
-Battery compliance schemes will then collect from these sites for free and sort and treat the batteries.
+Local authorities collect waste batteries at their recycling centres and other municipal facilities.
+Battery compliance schemes then collect from these sites for free and sort and treat the batteries.
 There will be no cost to local authorities and no effect on council taxes, as battery producers will be paying for this service.

 Consumers can take their waste batteries to any collection point, such as local authority recycling centres or shops that sell batteries.
 Moreover, workplaces, libraries and schools will also collect waste batteries.